-With over 30 international markets and hundreds of thousands of independent beauty consultants selling its products across the globe, Mary Kay boasts a sprawling network of people desperate for ways to connect, share and store files, data and other information.
-In the past, the organisation used Dropbox primarily for file transfers, but the recent rise of remote work had the team rethinking their workflow.
-Today, Dropbox ‘is really where our company’s work lives,’ says David Wilson, Senior Manager of Creative Technology and Production for the organisation’s US Creative Services team.
-‘It’s just wonderful to have something that’s a Swiss Army knife of creative tools.
-It would almost be easier to say what we don’t use it for.’
+With over 30 international markets and independent beauty consultants selling its products across the globe, Mary Kay boasts a sprawling network of people desperate for ways to connect, share, and store files, data, and other information.
+In the past, the organization used Dropbox primarily for file transfers, but the recent rise of remote work had the team rethinking their workflow.
+Today, Dropbox "is really where our company's work lives," says David Wilson, Senior Manager of Creative Technology and Production for the organization's U.S. Creative Services team.
+"It's just wonderful to have something that's a Swiss Army knife of creative tools.
+It would almost be easier to say what we don't use it for."

-Below, Wilson talks through how Mary Kay leverages Dropbox products to distribute information about – and collect assets from – an event, organise and search through the photos and videos, and work asynchronously with the files to create the organisation’s monthly digital magazine.
+Below, Wilson talks through how Mary Kay leverages Dropbox products to distribute information about—and collect assets from—an event, organize and search through the photos and videos, and work asynchronously with the files to create the organization's monthly digital magazine.

 Step 1: Preparation and preproduction

 We're a direct sell company that has hundreds of thousands of independent beauty consultants who we need to communicate with and a lot of typical solutions that vendors offer don't work for us very well.
 We do a lot of events and we need to first announce the event, and then have an easy way for attendees to send us photos we can use on social and in our magazine, Applause.